ncspimenta/bolsonaro-foreign-policy/IPRI_Data/README.md

 - `03-visualization-approval-low-income.R`: Generates the time-series plot of government approval between Weeks 1-29 among respondents earning up to 10 minimum wages (excluding those without income), based on P9 and PF14.
 Key foreign policy events and the election period were highlighted.
 Output: `fig_3_gov_opinion_inc_1.png`.

 - `04-data-cleaning-PF14-high-income.R`: Standardizes responses to question PF14 (monthly income greater than 10 minimum wages).
 Output: `opinion_by_week_income_high.csv`.

+- `05-data-summary-income-counts.R`: Calculates the number of respondents in each week by income group: above or below 10 minimum wages (PF14).
+Output: `respondents_by_income_group.csv`.

 - `04-visualization-approval-high-income.R`: Generates the time-series plot of government approval between Weeks 1-29 among respondents earning more than 10 minimum wages, based on P9 and PF14.
 Key foreign policy events and the election period were highlighted.
 Output: `fig_4_gov_opinion_inc_2.png`.